google/cadvisor/docs/runtime_options.md

 --perf_events_config="" Path to a JSON file containing configuration of perf events to measure.
 Empty value disables perf events measuring.
 ```

 Core perf events can be exposed on Prometheus endpoint per CPU or aggregated by event.
-It is controlled through `--disable_metrics` parameter with option `percpu`, e.g.:
+It is controlled through `--disable_metrics` and `--enable_metrics` parameters with option `percpu`, e.g.:
 - `--disable_metrics="percpu"` - core perf events are aggregated
 - `--disable_metrics=""` - core perf events are exposed per CPU.